How to find the best long tail keywords and get your blog post to rank, immediately.

 Researching and profiting from your competitors’ list of keywords

-But to access the data you need to be using professional SEO tools.
+But to access this data from a competitor site you need to be using professional SEO tools.

 The best I have come across for competitive keyword research and analysis is Semrush, and I will show you why it is so powerful.